WenxuanWangut/1779/proposal.md

 ## 3. Tentative Plan

-### Collaboration Strategy
+### Overall Approach
-Given the short project duration, the team will follow an **agile and collaborative workflow** focused on flexibility and continuous integration.
+To complete **CloudCollab** within the short project timeline, our team will follow an **iterative and collaborative workflow** that balances parallel development with frequent integration.
-Rather than assigning rigid roles, members will rotate across functional areas while each takes temporary ownership of one technical domain.
-This approach ensures balanced contributions and shared understanding of the full system.

-### Technical Focus Areas

-- **Backend Development**
-  Implement RESTful APIs and WebSocket endpoints using Python Django.
-  Design the PostgreSQL schema, handle authentication and authorization, and maintain secure, modular data exchange between backend and frontend.

-- **Frontend Development**
-  Build an intuitive React interface for viewing, creating, and updating tasks in real time.
-  Integrate WebSocket communication for live updates and ensure responsive, user-friendly interaction.

-- **DevOps and Deployment**
+We plan to progress from a functional prototype to a production-ready deployment in a few weeks through agile cycles of design, implementation, testing, and refinement.
+Each member will take primary responsibility for one technical area while contributing collaboratively across others to ensure consistent progress and knowledge sharing.

+### Team Responsibilities

+- **Xingda Jiang – Backend Development Lead**
+  Designs and implements the backend API using Node.js and Express.
+  Responsible for defining database schemas, managing authentication and authorization, and building WebSocket endpoints for real-time updates.
+  Coordinates closely with the frontend developer to align data structures and ensure stable API integration.

+- **Xiao Sun – Frontend Development Lead**
+  Builds the user interface in React, focusing on usability and responsiveness.
+  Implements real-time task updates via WebSockets and integrates frontend components with backend APIs.
+  Ensures that UI design follows a consistent style and supports clear task visualization for team collaboration.

+- **Wenxuan Wang – DevOps & Deployment Lead**
-  Containerize all services using Docker and orchestrate them with Docker Swarm.
+  Oversees containerization and orchestration using Docker and Docker Swarm.
-  Deploy to DigitalOcean with persistent storage volumes and HTTPS configuration for secure access and scalability.
+  Configures persistent storage with DigitalOcean Volumes and manages secure HTTPS deployment.

-- **Infrastructure, Automation, and Quality Assurance**
-  Set up CI/CD pipelines via GitHub Actions, implement monitoring and alerting with DigitalOcean metrics, and automate PostgreSQL backups.
+  Ensures smooth integration between development and production environments.

+- **Yu Zhang – Infrastructure, Automation & Quality Assurance Lead**
+  Implements CI/CD pipelines through GitHub Actions to automate build, test, and deployment stages.
+  Configures monitoring, logging, and alerting using DigitalOcean metrics.
-  Conduct integration testing and maintain technical documentation for reproducibility.
+  Handles database backup scheduling, integration testing, and final documentation for reproducibility.

-### Development Process
+### Coordination and Workflow

-- **Version Control:** Use GitHub with feature branches and pull requests for code review and collaboration.
+- **Version Control:** All source code will be maintained in a private GitHub repository.
+Each feature will be developed on a separate branch and merged through reviewed pull requests.
-- **Continuous Integration:** Automated build and test pipelines ensure reliable deployments.
+- **Continuous Integration:** Every merge triggers automated builds and tests, allowing rapid feedback and stable iterations.
-- **Communication:** Coordinate through GitHub Discussions and weekly team check-ins to track progress and address blockers.
+- **Communication:** Weekly coordination meetings and GitHub Discussions will be used to align priorities, resolve technical issues, and ensure smooth progress.
-- **Quality Assurance:** Enforce peer review for major updates to maintain consistent coding standards.
+- **Testing and Review:** Each new feature will be peer-reviewed and tested in the staging environment before deployment.
-- **Documentation:** Keep setup, deployment, and troubleshooting instructions current in the project’s README and Wiki.
+- **Documentation:** The team will maintain a detailed `README.md` and wiki describing setup, deployment, and troubleshooting instructions.

-This modular and collaborative process enables steady progress, efficient testing, and seamless integration.
-By focusing on technical depth rather than breadth, the team can deliver a **robust, stateful, and cloud-native platform** within the course timeline.
+By structuring the project around specialized yet collaborative roles, the team can make steady progress each week — from local containerized development to cloud deployment, monitoring, and refinement — ultimately delivering a **fully functional, stateful, cloud-native application** within the course schedule.

 ## 4. Alignment with Course Learning Objectives